Dr. Mareike Smolka

 BOOK CHAPTERS

-Smolka, M., (unconditionally accepted).
+Smolka, M., (2024).
 Valuation work in mindfulness research: creating patches of religion in modern science.
-In Applying STS methods and concepts to the social study of science and religion, edited by T. Kamwendo.
+In Science and Religion.
+Approaches from Science and Technology Studies, edited by Z. T. Kamwendo.
 London: Palgrave Macmillan.
+DOI: 10.1007/978-3-031-66387-1_8

 Smolka, M., Stoepel, L., Quill, J., Wahlbrink T., Floehr, J., Böschen, S., Letmathe, P., and Lemme, M. (2024).
 Transdisciplinary development of neuromorphic computing hardware for Artificial Intelligence applications: technological, economic, societal, and environmental dimensions of transformation in the NeuroSys Cluster4Future.
 In Transformation towards Sustainability - A Novel Interdisciplinary Framework from RWTH Aachen University, edited by P. Letmathe, C. Roll, A. Balleer, S. Böschen, W. Breuer, A. Förster, G. Gramelsberger, K. Greiff, R. Häußling, M. Lemme, M. Leuchner, M. Paegert, F. T. Pillar, E. Seefried, and T. Wahlbrink.
 New York: Springer.
 DOI: 10.1007/978-3-031-54700-3_10.